 Most of our antique sales take place from our sister website

-The antiques are listed at fixed prices and are primarily on consignment from
+The antiques are listed there at fixed prices.

-We also do a few antique shows a year in different parts of the country, including Brimfield in MA., Round Top TX, Madison Bouckville in NY, Portland OR, Portland IN, Rennigers in PA, and others.
+We also do a few antique shows a year in different parts of the country, including Brimfield in MA., Round Top TX, Madison Bouckville in NY, Portland OR, Portland IN, Rennigers in PA, Alameda in CA. and others.

 3. How much do you charge to sell antiques on consignment?

 We charge a sliding scale depending on the value of the individual antique, or the size of the antique collection.
-That can range from as low as 10% for certain pieces and situations, to 20%-30% for most consignments, and up to a 50-50 split for items that sell for under $100.
+That can range from as low as 10% for certain pieces and situations, to 20%-30% for most consignment sales, and up to a 50-50 split for items that sell for under $100.
 In general we try to not take in pieces on consignment whose value is under $100 .
 It is an economics and time thing, not that it will not sell.
 In fact, a lot of under $100 stuff sells well.

 4. I want to sell my antique but do not know what it is worth.
 What do I do?

-You should do some research yourself using the sales archives found on the right as a starting point, or see what I am selling similar things for at www.Patented-Antiques.com.
-Ebay past sales are a free resource that will give you a general idea of values.
+You should do some research yourself using the different antique sales archives found on the right as a starting point, or see what I am currently selling similar things for at our sales website www.Patented-Antiques.com.
+Ebay completed or past sales are a free resource that will give you a general idea of values.
 Note I said past or completed sales, as in actual past sale results, not sellers current asking prices which are usually a world apart.
-Ebay results go back just 30 days or so.
+Free Ebay past sale results go back just 30 days or so.
 Results from a longer time frame can be had at Worthpoint for a fee.
 Sometimes those results are relevant and helpful, many found there are not current and do not reflect current market values.
 You can also pay for an appraisal, online or offline.